Gartenschau | Open on FRIDAY 11–18 H & BY APPOINTMENT | 28.4.2017–30.9.2018

 Where the structural ensemble of St. Agnes’s rises upward, accurately defined areas within the garden gesture in the opposite direction.
 Evergreen hedgerows structure the layout, heightening the spatial effect and preventing the viewer from taking in the setting from a single vantage point.
 This garden wants to be discovered.

-On view in the grounds of St. Agnes, Gartenschau includes works by Elmgreen & Dragset, Katharina Grosse, Jeppe Hein, Alicja Kwade, Michael Sailstorfer, Tatiana Trouvé, Stefan Strumbel, Jonas Burgert, Claudia Comte, Erwin Wurm, and David Zink Yi.
+On view in the grounds of St. Agnes, Gartenschau includes works by Elmgreen & Dragset, Katharina Grosse, Jeppe Hein, Alicja Kwade, Michael Sailstorfer, Tatiana Trouvé, Stefan Strumbel, Jonas Burgert, Claudia Comte and Erwin Wurm.
 Set in the semi-private garden space that lies quietly behind the church, it focuses on each artist’s critical engagement with space-based approaches to contemporary sculpture.

 Jeppe Hein’s ongoing investigation of the possibilities for viewer interaction through the negotiation of architecture delineates spatial relationships between subject and object.
 Composed of mirror panels separated by gaps, Mirror Angle Fragments (60°) divides our own reflection and layers it within the surrounding environment and other viewers, collapsing barriers between self, other, and landscape.